Patriarch’s disappearing watch act: Now you see it, now you don’t

 A scandal over a timepiece on the Patriarch’s wrist rocked the Russian blogosphere after a watch “miraculously” vanished from one of his photos.
 The embarrassed Patriarch’s press service has already said it was “a ridiculous mistake.”

-Further data mining produced a few more photos with Kirill’s watch disappearing in transition between an older and a more recent version of the website.
+On Wednesday watchful online observers noticed a photo on the Church’s official website, in which Kirill was shown sitting at a table with a shiny polished surface.
+There was a reflection of a watch in the surface while no timepiece was visible on Kirill.Bloggers were quick to find a cached version of the same image with the Patriarch’s watch intact.
+The conclusion they drew was that they had either found a documented miracle or the Patriarchy was not honest, stating that every image on its website was original and unedited.Further data mining produced a few more photos with Kirill’s watch disappearing in transition between an older and a more recent version of the website.
 The incident naturally brought plenty of sarcastic comments from Church critics, who accuse the clergy of enjoying luxury lifestyles and preferential treatment from the Russian government.